cloudify-cosmo/getcloudify.org/guide/3.1/plugin-salt.md

 The plugin:

-1.  installs *salt minion* on specified host,
+1.  installs a *salt minion* on specified host,
 2.  configures the minion with provided parameters,
     *   most importantly - to work with a specific *master*,
 3.  ensures the minion's key is accepted by the master,